-What parts do you need to build a Computer, you ask?
+What Computer Parts do you need to build a PC, you ask?
 Does this mean you want to build your own PC?
 That is absolutely splendid! 🙂

-Building your own Computer has so many benefits compared to just going out and buying a pre-built PC:
+Building your own Computer from individual PC Components has so many benefits compared to just going out and buying a pre-built PC:

-It’s loads of Fun!
-The anticipation of the individual Parts being delivered to your House, the shiny Boxes with all the different components in them, not to mention researching what parts you actually need, which you are doing right now!
+The anticipation of the individual parts being delivered to your house, the shiny boxes with all the different components in them, not to mention researching what parts you actually need, which you are doing right now!

-Knowing the ins and outs of assembling a Computer and what Parts a Computer needs will also let you upgrade your Computer in the future, and buy components that you can actually upgrade easily.
+Knowing the ins and outs of assembling a Computer and what Parts a Computer needs will also let you upgrade your Computer in the future.

 Another very important factor is optimization.
-He who knows how a Computer works can also optimize it as much as possible for your type of work.
+Knowing how a Computer works, enables you to optimize it as much as possible for your type of work.

-Building your own Computer is a lot cheaper than getting a pre-built PC.
-You can usually save around 30% in Cost when researching and buying the PC Components individually yourself.
+Building your own computer also is a lot cheaper than getting a pre-built PC.
+You can usually save around 30% in Cost when researching, buying the PC Components individually, and assembling them yourself.

 And the best of it all, building a Computer is so easy, it’s kind of interesting that not more people are doing it!

 Here is the Computer Parts List with all the basic Hardware Parts that you will need for a functioning PC:

 - CPU [Processor]